 hashMap.put("Bob", 25);

-LinkedHashMap extends HashMap and maintains a linked list of entries, preserving the insertion order.
-It is slightly slower than HashMap due to the additional overhead of maintaining the linked list.
+LinkedHashMap extends HashMap and maintains a linked list of entries, preserving the order in which they were inserted.
+It is slightly slower than HashMap due to the overhead of maintaining that linked list.

 Map<String, Integer> linkedHashMap = new LinkedHashMap<>();